ligos/blog.ligos.net/source/_posts/Smime-Email-and-Yubikey.md

 <img src="/images/Smime-Email-and-Yubikey/eMClient-smime.png" class="" width=300 height=300 alt="Configure The Certificate." />

-Unfortunately, eM Client only supports 3DES and SHA1 (rather than the more modern AES and SHA2 functions) at the time of writing.
+Unfortunately, eM Client only supports 3DES and SHA1 (rather than the more modern AES and SHA2 functions) at the time of writing (**UPDATE** version 7.1 of eM Client supports AES and SHA2).
 Which is OK for my purposes, and it appears they are [planning to support other algorithms](https://forum.emclient.com/emclient/topics/s_mime_algorithms).

 ## 5. Send A Signed Email